 The manager of Arquivo.pt, Daniel Gomes, reveals some of the steps taken to accomplish the mission of "preserving the information published on the Web for scientific and academic purposes".

-Arquivo.pt makes it possible to search and access web pages archived since 1996.
-The work done by this infrastructure is managed by the FCCN Unit of the Foundation for Science and Technology (FCT), focusing on the preservation of information published on the Web for scientific and academic purposes.
+Arquivo.pt makes it possible to search and access web pages that have been archived since 1996.
+The work carried out by this infrastructure is managed by the FCCN Unit of the Foundation for Science and Technology (FCT), focusing on the preservation of information published on the Web for scientific and academic purposes.

 This connection to the world of research is also illustrated by the presence of Arquivo.pt in the Registry of Research Data Repositoriesand is used by international researchers as a source of open data.
 For this reason, the Arquivo.pt has been developing several activities to identify online data related to Research & Development (R&D) projects, in order to preserve them in a systematic way.

 One of the key ways to achieve this goal is the digital preservation of R&D project websites.
 These web pages are increasingly used to provide important scientific information that complements the published literature (e.g. datasets or documentation, software, etc.).